What to Expect at Your anti ageing Consultation – consultation-based treatment at Core Aesthetics, Oakleigh, Melbourne. Individually assessed.

 Booking Your Consultation at Core Aesthetics

-At Core Aesthetics in Oakleigh, every consultation is conducted by Corey Anderson, AHPRA registered nurse (NMW0001047575).
+At Core Aesthetics in Oakleigh, every consultation is conducted by Corey Anderson, AHPRA registered nurse.
 Consultations are thorough, individual, and focused on suitability rather than sales.
-You can or call 0491 706 705 to discuss your concerns and whether treatment may be suitable for you.
+You can book a consultation or call 0491 706 705 to discuss your concerns and whether treatment may be suitable for you.

 We understand that making a decision about aesthetic treatment is personal.
 Our goal is to provide you with clear, honest information so you can make a choice that aligns with your goals and values.